Mahmoud Ahmadinejad: Nuclear program

 Despite Ahmadinejad's vocal support for the program, the office of the Iranian president is not directly responsible for nuclear policy.
 It is instead set by the Supreme National Security Council.
 The council includes two representatives appointed by the Supreme Leader, military officials, and members of the executive, judicial, and legislative branches of government, and reports directly to Supreme Leader Ali Khamenei, who issued a fatwa against nuclear weapons in 2005.
 Khamenei has criticized Ahmadinejad's "personalization" of the nuclear issue.

 Ahmadinejad vowed in February 2008 that Iran will not be held back from developing its peaceful nuclear program.

 In October 2009, the United States, France, and Russia proposed a U.N.-drafted deal with Iran regarding its nuclear program, in an effort to find a compromise between Iran's stated need for a nuclear reactor and the concerns of those who are worried that Iran harbors a secret intent of developing a nuclear weapon.
 After some delay in responding, on 29 October, Ahmadinejad seemed to change his tone towards the deal.
-"We welcome fuel exchange, nuclear co-operation, building of power plants and reactors and we are ready to co-operate," he said in a live broadcast on state television.
+"We welcome fuel exchange, nuclear co-operation, building of power plants and reactors and we are ready to co-operate", he said in a live broadcast on state television.
 He added that Iran would not retreat "one iota" on its right to a sovereign nuclear program.

 Domestic criticism and controversies

 Accusations of corruption

 According to Brussels-based NGO International Crisis Group, Ahmadinejad has been criticized for attacking private "plunderers" and "corrupt officials", while engaging in "cronyism and political favouritism".
 Many of his close associates were appointed to positions for which they have no obvious qualifications, and "billion dollar no-bid contracts" were awarded to the Islamic Revolutionary Guard Corps (IRGC), an organization with which he is strongly associated.

-According to Najmeh Bozorgmehr of the Financial Times, "Iran has a long history of cronyism and corruption under its monarchies and the Islamic Republic.
-But the scale of corruption under Mr. Ahmadinejad was of a different order, according to both reform-minded and conservative politicians."
+The scale of corruption under Mr. Ahmadinejad was of a different order, according to both reform-minded and conservative politicians.